Skip to Content

 The MONA ferry

-You can sit on a sheep sculpture on the ferry ride to MONA in Hobart, Tasmania
+You can sit on a sheep sculpture on the ferry ride to MONA

 Riding a sheep and sipping a (ginger) beer on the ferry ride to MONA

 Catch the ferry to the Museum of Old and New Art, better known as MONA.
 The 25-minute boat ride is a great way to see Hobart’s harbour.
 It’s also the best way to see the exterior of MONA since the building is set into a hill.
-The only way to really view it is from a boat!
+The only way to view it is from a boat!

 There’s also a VIP experience called the “Posh Pit” with a private seating area and complimentary food and drink.
 We skipped the Posh Pit and just got standard tickets, but I still thought it was great.

-Where: Brooke Street Pier
+Where: Brooke Street Pier, 12 Franklin Wharf, Hobart

-When: Check timetables on the website
+When: Check MONA ferry timetables

 MONA